Skip to main content

 Both techniques aim to reduce distractions, but they do so in different ways.

-• Time Blocking: Encourages deep work by dedicating specific chunks of uninterrupted time for high-focus tasks.
+Time Blocking: Encourages deep work by dedicating specific chunks of uninterrupted time for high-focus tasks.
+This is ideal for strategic thinking, writing, design work, or problem-solving.

-• Task Batching: Helps maintain flow by allowing the brain to stay in a single mode for longer periods.
+Task Batching: Helps maintain flow by allowing the brain to stay in a single mode for longer periods—ideal for admin-heavy or repetitive workflows.

 3. Interruptions & Flexibility